Entanglement entropy from non-equilibrium Monte Carlo simulations: Results for the Ising model in two dimensions

 In $D=2$ the model defined in eq.~(\ref{Ising_model}) was first solved exactly by Onsager~\cite{Onsager:1943jn} and has since been solved again, using different techniques, by various other authors~\cite{Kaufman:1949ks, Kac:1952tp, Hurst:1960oae, Schultz:1964fv}, becoming a sort of ``archetype'' for integrable models~\cite{Yang:1967bm, Baxter:1972hz}.

-At the critical point of the theory, corresponding to $\beta_c = \frac{1}{2}\log\left(1+\sqrt{2}\right)$, the entropic c-function is expected to be described by eq.~(\ref{entropic_c-function_on_the_cylinder_2D}) with $c=\frac{1}{2}$, up to finite size correction that we will discuss in what follows.
+At the critical point of the theory, corresponding to $\beta_c = \frac{1}{2}\log\left(1+\sqrt{2}\right)$, the entropic c-function is expected to be described by eq.~(\ref{entropic_c-function_on_the_cylinder_2D}) with $c=\frac{1}{2}$, up to finite size corrections that we will discuss in what follows.
 Moreover, in this work we focus on the calculation of the entropic c-function associated to the second R\'enyi entropy, $C_2$, since it requires a lower computational effort compared to higher values of $n$.

-In order to further speed up the computation we exploited the higher level of parallelization achievable by using a graphics processing unit.
-To this purpose we adapted an existing CUDA code~\cite{Komura:2012gbs, Komura:2014cpf}, which implements a parallelized version of Swendsen-Wang cluster updates~\cite{Swendsen:1987ce} using two different cluster-labeling algorithms~\cite{Hawick:2010pgc, Kalentev:2010ccl}, to efficiently simulate the $2D$ and $3D$ Ising models.
-We suitably modified the code to implement the replica geometry and Jarzynski's algorithm.
-The parallelization achievable by exploiting GPUs is significant, since we were able to parallelize not only the updating of all the spins on a replica system, but also all the off-equilibrium trajectories.

-In what follows we summarize some of the conventions and notations we use in this section. \begin{itemize} \item $L_\tau$ denotes the extent of the lattice in the Euclidean-time direction, while $L$ denotes the size of the lattice in the spatial direction(s).
-Since we are mostly using the conventions in which the lattice spacing $a$ is set to $1$, these quantities also coincide with the number of lattice sites in each direction.
+The conventions and notations we use in this section are as follows. \begin{itemize} \item $L_\tau$ denotes the extent of the lattice in the Euclidean-time direction, while $L$ denotes the size of the lattice in the spatial direction.
 Since we are interested in the behavior of the entanglement in a quantum system at zero temperature, we work with lattices where $L_\tau \gg L$, in particular $L_{\tau} = 8 L$ (we will discuss this choice in what follows). \item $l$ denotes the length of the cut; we also define a normalized length as $x = \frac{l}{L}$. \item Periodic boundary conditions are imposed in all directions. \item $N$ is the number of discrete time intervals in which the out-of-equilibrium evolution is divided, while $n_t$ is the number of trajectories used to calculate the average in eq.~(\ref{Jarzynski_theorem}). \item All data have been extracted after an initial thermalization of $\Ntherm = 1000$ Monte Carlo steps; we estimated the integrated autocorrelation time at the critical point to be of the order of a few of our update steps. \end{itemize}